wpdas/naxios/README.md

 #### Contract API Reference

 - `view`: Make a read-only call to retrieve information from the network.
+It has the following parameters:
+  - `method`: Contract's method name
+  - `props`: an optional parameter with `args` for the contract's method
 - `call`: Call a method that changes the contract's state.
 This is payable.
+It has the following parameters:
+  - `method`: Contract's method name
+  - `props`: an optional parameter with `args` for the contract's method, `gas`, `deposit` to be attached and `callbackUrl` if you want to take the user to a specific page after a transaction succeeds.

 #### Wallet API Reference